vintasoftware/GPTBundle/README.md

 ## Project Structure

-This is a multipackage monorepo that holds the two NPM projects necessary for AI Form Toolkit:
+This is a multipackage monorepo that holds the two NPM projects necessary for GPTBundle:

 - `@ai-form-toolkit/client`
 - `@ai-form-toolkit/server`